-The Internet Tax Lien Sale will be held on November 7, 2013
+The Internet Tax Lien Sale will be held on November 7, 2019

-The 2013 Tax Sale Interest Rate is 10%
+The 2019 Tax Sale Interest Rate is 12%.

 Purchasing delinquent tax liens at sale is a popular form of investment.

-- When you purchase a tax lien sale certificate on property, you become a lien holder on the property.
+- When you purchase a tax lien sale certificate on property, you become a lienholder on the property.
 In essence, you loan funds to the owner to pay taxes.

 - You purchase the tax lien, NOT the property.
 In Douglas County, eventual transfer of deed has occurred in less than 1 percent of all purchases.

 - Investing in tax liens through purchase at tax lien sale is just that — an investment.
-The purchase can be thought of in terms of a potentially long range C.D.
+The purchase can be thought of in terms of a potentially long-range C.D.

 - The State Banking Commission determines the rate of return.
 The annual interest rate is set at nine points above the federal discount rate as of Sept.
 1.